LET’S kick off with the rules of breakfast.

 Gorilla, 54-56 Whitworth Street West, M1 5WW.
 0161 407 0301.

 Fabulous tea in a fabulous pot.
 The Irish breakfast is phenomenal, with white pudding as well as black, which felt, even if it wasn’t, homemade.
 Sausages full of flavour, right amount of filling.
 Loads of toast, jam and marmalade (particularly good).
 The setting is class.
 Mushroom needs a mention, as does the remarkable service.
 Still, for the price you'd hope so. £18 for a full breakfast, you can also dive into the breakfast bar as well (G)

 Great John Street, M3 4FD.
 0161 831 3211.

 Great John Street Hotel

 This bakery and delicatessen in the Arndale Food Markets makes the cut as it's the only entry on this list where you can get as full as a fat lady's sock for less than a fiver.
-Ok the breakfast isn't going to win any gold rosettes, it's a canteen breakfast pulled from hot school dinner trays, but show me anywhere else in the city centre where you can score seven breakfast items and a builder's tea for £4.50 and I'll show you the nads of a Nandi Bear. £4.50 for seven breakfast items and a drink.
+Ok the breakfast isn't going to win any gold rosettes, it's a canteen breakfast pulled from hot school dinner trays (and certainly doesn't comply with any of Gordo's rules above), but show me anywhere else in the city centre where you can score seven breakfast items and a builder's tea for £4.50 and I'll show you the nads of a Nandi Bear. £4.50 for seven breakfast items and a drink.
 (DB)

 Arndale Food Markets, Arndale Shopping Centre, City Centre, M4 3AD.